Elblinator/instanz-status-repo/plan.md

  ## Additional Thoughts:
- - messages not needed atm, delete if not needed
  - dashboard not needed atm, delete if not needed
  - old-status not needed , delete if that stays the same